 CRMs commonly exist as a standalone system where the data is collected natively in the software application.
-However, there are instances where it is vital that data generated from other external systems is needed to get an expanded view of the business as well as for reporting to assist in key strategic business decisions.
-One of the hallmarks of a CRM is to be able to go to one place to see a full 360 degree view of each account eliminating the need to log into multiple systems to view the data.
+However, there are instances where data generated from other external systems is needed to get an expanded view of the business, as well as for reporting to assist in key strategic business decisions.
+One of the hallmarks of a CRM is to be able to go to one place to see a full 360-degree view of each account, replacing the need for multiple systems.
 The process of transferring the data from one system to another is called integration.

-Some of the methods used to perform the integration will depend on a few questions/drivers of the data transfer itself:
+Some of the methods used to perform the integration will depend on a few facets of the data transfer itself:

-- What is the frequency of the data transfer?
-It is typically looked at in 3 modes: (1) Real Time Updates (TRU) where the transfer occurs instantaneously via a trigger/action from either system, (2) Scheduled Auto Updates and (3) Unscheduled Manual Updates
+What is the frequency of the data transfer?
+It is typically looked at in 3 modes:

-Some the most common methods (varying from advanced to basic) used for CRM integration are:
+Some of the most common methods used for CRM integration:

-- API – Application Programming Interface (ReST or SOAP) – since most systems now have an API, this method is the most commonly used when creating a permanent integration point and for its simplicity
+- API – Application Programming Interface (ReST or SOAP) – since most systems now have an API, this simple method is most commonly used when creating a permanent integration point.

 - Web Services (ReST or SOAP) – used when APIs are not available and for data transfer for CTI integration